 It is the first time that such an ambitious project has been undertaken in the Netherlands; for my part also a new undertaking.
 Apart from the actual designing I managed the production and developed a workflow which will hopefully help to pave the way for more tactile books being designed and produced here in the future.

 It’s a great honour to be rewarded with a Typhlo & Tactus prize.
 There were 61 entries from 18 countries.

 The aim of Typhlo & Tactus: more tactile illustrated books, better in quality, more tactually efficient, for all visually impaired children.

 184 metres of silver thread

 Not only expertise but a great deal of time, energy and passion along with 184 metres of silver thread, 34 distinctive materials, 4 different kinds of paper in 8 colours and a variety of printing, finishing and binding techniques have gone into making ‘Dag Spin’.
-You can read read about the development and production process in the subsection.
+You can read read about the development and production process.